Emmankoko/Open_source_reports/GSOC/gsoc.md

 - in the [codel header](https://github.com/Emmankoko/altq_refactoring_gsoc/blob/altq_codel/sys/altq/altq_codel.h) file, I included IOCLT calls for use from userland and also removed userland useful structs from KERNEL declaration blocks.

+- implemented device interface(open, close, and ioctl functions) in the implementation API as the driect kernel-userland communication to configure parameters, fetch statistics, attach and detach to interface, etc.

 - introduced CoDel flags to be used on other schedulars and also inthe userland.

 #### USERLAND WORK